cleancoindev/light-network-contracts-bancor-swap/README.md

 ## Testing

-Run `npm test` with ganache on port 7545 (configurable in truffle.js)
+Run `npm install && npm test` with ganache on port 7545 (configurable in truffle.js)